sciabarra/AgileSites/README.md

-# AgileSites 0.9 (Rachael)
+# AgileSites 0.5 (Rick)

-(Status: Very Unstable Development Branch - for developers only - DO NOT USE)
+(Status: Almost Stable - but not yet pre-release branch - not yet ready for prime time)

 This project is an Agile Development framework for Oracle WebCenter Sites.